 The further development of KAN0439834 depends on a large-scale synthesis and purification (production) of the substance.
 Kancera has reported that the production method for KAN0439834 has been further developed and is now implemented in a straightforward and efficient way.
 The company believes that this paves the way for the further development of the substance towards clinical development and commercial production.
-Toxicology and safety studies under GLP still remain before decision on clinical trial.
+Toxicology and safety studies under GLP still remain before a decision is made to initiate a clinical trial.